 Wrye-Washington said she has been looking for her players to trust each other to do their jobs and the message got through, especially towards the end when the Mustangs did not disappoint to earn the championship with a sweep.

 “That is exactly what they did, everyone was accountable.
 We are working for an accountability culture in volleyball,” the coach said, noting the hard work the team has put in paid off.
 “We were all together in the end and that is what counts, the finish.”

-It is all part of a culture change the coach has been striving for since she took over the program of her alma mater a season ago.
+It is all part of a culture change the coach has been striving for since she took over the program of her alma matter a season ago.
 There was a time where Eldon had once gone to eight consecutive Final Fours between 1986 and 1993 and the program brought home a state championship in 1991, which the current head coach was a part of.
 Change does not take place overnight, but the first district title since 1998 is not a bad place to start.

 “They did the work.
 They listened, they executed and worked hard without any complaints,” Wrye-Washington stated.
-“It is all on them and they did a great job.
+“IT is all on them and they did a great job.
 I’m really proud of them and proud of Eldon.
 Eldon has great athletes, great programs and great opportunities for the kids, even outside of athletics.